Day 1: City Tour - Table Mountain

 - Scenic drive/trip along the Atlantic coast

-- Hout Bay / optional boot trip to Duiker Island
+- Hout Bay / optional boat trip to Duiker Island

 - Chapman's Peak Drive